-28. Since 2009, Butzel Long, led by me, has dedicated thousands of hours to the prosecution of claims against the Bank Defendants on a contingent fee basis.
+27. Since 2009, Butzel Long, led by me, has dedicated thousands of hours to the prosecution of claims against the Bank Defendants on a contingent fee basis.
 This includes time spent investigating and understanding the background and history of the complex web of Stanford companies, the operations, financial transactions, interrelationship, and dealings between and among the various Stanford entities and the Bank Defendants, the facts relating to the Ponzi scheme and how it was perpetrated through the various Stanford entities, and the involvement of the Bank Defendants.
 Without a comprehensive investigation and understanding of this background, it would not have been possible to formulate viable claims against the Bank Defendants and prosecute them successfully.

-29. Even a cursory review of the case docket, which runs to over 1,300 entries, reveals the immense amount of work that Plaintiffs' Counsel have put into the prosecution of this lawsuit.
+28. Even a cursory review of the case docket, which runs to over 1,400 entries, reveals the immense amount of work that Plaintiffs' Counsel have put into the prosecution of this lawsuit.
 However, the docket and pleadings only reveal the work that is filed with the Court.
 As discussed further herein, and as the Court is aware, the prosecution of lawsuits of this magnitude and complexity has required a tremendous amount of time and effort to investigate the facts, research the relevant legal issues, coordinate and strategize with counsel and clients regarding the handling of the case, conduct fact and expert discovery, prepare various briefs and motions (including multiple motions to dismiss and summary judgment motions), attempt to negotiate settlements, and prepare for trial.
-Plaintiffs' Counsel have collectively spent thousands of hours in their investigation and prosecution of claims against the Bank Defendants and in particular the Foreign Bank Defendants, a significant portion of which has been devoted to investigation and pursuit of the claims against the SG Defendants.
+Plaintiffs' Counsel have collectively spent thousands of hours in their investigation and prosecution of claims against the Bank Defendants and in particular the Foreign Bank Defendants, a significant portion of which has been devoted to investigation and pursuit of the claims against TD.

-30. Over the last decade, Butzel Long's lawyers, led by me, have devoted thousands of hours, worth millions of dollars, to investigating and prosecuting the case against the Bank Defendants.
-Butzel Long's lawyers have worked through many late nights, weekends, and holidays on the case against the Bank Defendants, without compensation for this case.
+29. Over the last decade, Butzel Long's lawyers, led by me, have devoted thousands of hours, worth millions of dollars, to investigating and prosecuting the case against the Bank Defendants.
+Butzel Long's lawyers, myself included, have worked through many late nights, weekends, and holidays on the case against the Bank Defendants, without compensation.

-31. From the inception of the case and through December 31, 2022, Butzel Long, led by me, has spent over 21,400 hours of attorney and litigation support staff time, worth approximately \$14 million at our applicable hourly rates on the litigation against the Bank Defendants and related matters for which Butzel Long has previously not been compensated.
+30. From the inception of the case and through February 28, 2023, Butzel Long, led by me, has spent over 21,914 hours of attorney and litigation support staff time, worth approximately \$14,392,239 at our applicable hourly rates.
 For complex cases of this nature, these rates are consistent with the prevailing hourly rates for similarly qualified attorneys.